BlueSCSI/BlueSCSI-v2/README.md

 ROM drive in microcontroller flash
 ----------------------------------
-The RP2040 model supports storing up to 1660kB image as a read-only drive in the flash chip on the PCB itself.
+All ZuluSCSI RP2040 models support storing up to 1660kB image as a read-only drive in the flash chip on the PCB itself.
 This can be used as e.g. a boot floppy that is available even without SD card.

+The new ZuluSCSI Blaster model supports storing up to 15.8 **megabytes** in flash, which can be used as a read-only bootable ROM drive, if desired.

 To initialize a ROM drive, name your image file as e.g. `HD0.rom`.
 The drive type, SCSI ID and blocksize can be set in the filename the same way as for normal images.